fum-cs/fds/docs/intro-linear-algebra.md

 \end{bmatrix}
 $$

-Geometrically, the solution for this representation equals to plot a set of **vectors in 3-dimensional** space, one for each column vector, then scale them by $w_i$ and add them up, tip to tail, to find the resulting vector $y$.
+Geometrically, the solution for this representation equals to plot a set of **vectors in 3-dimensional** space, one for each column vector, then scale them by $$w_i$$ and add them up, tip to tail, to find the resulting vector $$y$$.

 **Fig. 13: System of equations as linear combination of vectors**